Poison ivy - Toxicondendron radicans (L.) Kuntze

 Key ID traits: Leaves have three leaflets with irregular lobes (leaves of three, let it be).
 Older stems growing on trees have aerial roots that give it a hairy appearance.

 Similar species: Box elder has leaves very similar to that of poison ivy, but box elder is an erect tree and has opposite leaves.
-Virginia creeper has similar growth habit and is found in similar habitats, but has five leaflets.
+Virginia creeper has a similar growth habit and is found in similar habitats, but has five leaflets.